Paul Benfield: The Carnatic affair

-Benfield made no attempt to conceal his loans to the Nawáb, stating that though they had been extensive, they had not been of a clandestine nature, and that they were well known to the governor, to the council, and indeed to the whole settlement.
+Benfield made no attempt to conceal his loans to the Nawab, stating that though they had been extensive, they had not been of a clandestine nature, and that they were well known to the governor, to the council, and indeed to the whole settlement.
 He alleged that he had enjoyed commercial confidence, argued that by his loans he had prevented war, and had promoted the interests of the Company.
 He was subsequently restored to the service and permitted to return to Madras: the court of directors resolving that his conduct, in relation to the loan to satisfy the claims of the Dutch, was beneficial.

 In England

 During his stay in England in 1780, Benfield was elected to Parliament as member for Cricklade, spending freely to do so.
 At the same time William Burke was working for the Rajah of Tanjore.
 When Benfield brought an action for bribery against his opponent, S. Petrie, which was tried at Salisbury 12 March 1782, Petrie was defended by Richard Burke Jr. and William Pitt the Younger.
 Petrie was acquitted, and published an account of the trial with a letter giving his history of the case in 1782.
 It was said in the case that Benfield returned eight or nine members to parliament; this assertion is not now given credence.

 Benfield finally returned to England, via France, in 1793.
 He established a mercantile firm in London, called Boyd, Benfield, & Co., with Walter Boyd.
 He entered Parliament again, for Malmesbury (1790), and then by buying into the seat of Shaftesbury.
 Boyd engaged in speculations which turned out badly, and Benfield's fortune collapsed rapidly.
 He died in Paris in poverty in 1810.